John Armstrong Chaloner: Early life

-Chaloner was born John Armstrong Chanler on October 10, 1862 to Margaret Astor Ward Chanler and John Winthrop Chanler.
+Chaloner was born John Armstrong Chanler on October 10, 1862, to Margaret Astor Ward Chanler and John Winthrop Chanler.
 Chaloner was related to the elite Astor, Livingston, and Stuyvesant families.
 He and his siblings became orphans after the death of their mother in December 1875 and their father in October 1877, both to pneumonia.
 The children were raised at their parents' estate in Rokeby, New York.
 John Winthrop Chanler's will provided $20,000 a year for each child for life (equivalent to $470,563 in 2018 dollars), enough to live comfortably by the standards of the time.

 Chaloner had ten brothers and sisters, of whom he was the oldest, including the politician Lewis Stuyvesant Chanler and the artist Robert Winthrop Chanler.
 His sister Margaret Livingston Chanler served as a nurse with the American Red Cross during the Spanish–American War.
 Chaloner's brother Winthrop Astor Chanler served in the Rough Riders in Cuba and was wounded at the Battle of Tayacoba.
 His brother William Astor Chanler was a noted soldier and explorer and was elected to the US Congress in 1898.
 His sister Elizabeth Astor Winthrop Chanler married author John Jay Chapman.

 Chaloner received some schooling in England and later returned to the United States, where he received his bachelor's and master's degrees at Columbia University.
-Chaloner went on study at the Collège de France and the Ecole des Sciences Politiques.
+Chaloner went on to study at the Collège de France and the Ecole des Sciences Politiques.

 Career

 On his twenty-first birthday in 1883, Chaloner inherited the estate at Rokeby along with $100,000 for its maintenance, however after his marriage began to disintegrate, he sold the title to his sister Margaret for a nominal fee and moved to North Carolina.

 In 1892 he was accepted as a compatriot of the New York Society of the Sons of the American Revolution.

-On June 1, 1908 he registered to have his last name legally changed from "Chanler" to Chaloner, which he believed to have been the surname's original spelling.
+On June 1, 1908, he registered to have his last name legally changed from "Chanler" to Chaloner, which he believed to have been the surname's original spelling.

 Chaloner helped found Roanoke Rapids, North Carolina, where he successfully built an electric power-generating station and a cotton mill.
 Later in his life his erratic behavior caused his family to have him declared legally insane, a measure that estranged him from his family until 1919, when the family reconciled.
 Chaloner was highly philanthropic where education was concerned and around 1890 established the Paris Prize Fund, later renamed the John Armstrong Chaloner Paris Prize Foundation in 1917.